seejwy/skapi-doc/database/README.md

 });
 ```

-By default, getRecords() retrieves up to 100 records per call.
-The config object passed to getRecords() is used to specify query parameters such as the table name to retrieve records from.
-The response from getRecords() includes the array of records, endOfList which is a boolean indicating if there are no more records to retrieve, and startKey which is the key for the next set of records to retrieve.
+By default, `getRecords()` retrieves up to 50 records per call.
+The config object passed to `getRecords()` is used to specify query parameters such as the table name to retrieve records from.
+The response from `getRecords()` includes the array of records, `endOfList` which is a boolean indicating if there are no more records to retrieve, and `startKey` which is the key for the next set of records to retrieve.

-### fetchMore
+### Fetching More Records

-If you need to fetch users beyond the limit, you can set the fetchMore parameter to true in the config parameter.
+If you need to fetch more records than the default limit of 50, you can set the `fetchMore` parameter to `true` in the config parameter.
 The method will then fetch the next batch of records on every execution until it reaches the end of the list.

-Below is an example of fetching 50 records per call:
+Below is an example of fetching 100 records per call:

 ``` js
 let query = {